2009 Andhra Pradesh Legislative Assembly election

-The 2009 Andhra Pradesh Legislative Assembly election took place in April 2009, concurrently with the 2009 Indian general election.
-The elections were held in the state in the first phase on 16 April 2009 and the second phase on 23 April 2009.
-The results were declared on 16 May 2009 The incumbent Indian National Congress retained power in the United Andhra Pradesh State Assembly lower house, though with a reduced majority.
-The Congress Legislature party re-elected incumbent Chief minister Y. S. Rajasekhara Reddy as its leader thus re-nominating him to the post.
+The 2009 Andhra Pradesh Legislative Assembly election was held in April 2009, concurrently with the 2009 Indian general election.
+The elections were concluded in two phases, on 16 April 2009 and 23 April 2009.
+The results were declared on 16 May 2009.
+The incumbent Indian National Congress (INC) retained power in the Andhra Pradesh Legislative Assembly, winning 156 seats, though with a reduced majority compared to the previous term.
+The main opposition, the Telugu Desam Party (TDP) won 92 seats.
+The INC Legislature party re-elected incumbent Chief Minister Y. S. Rajasekhara Reddy as its leader, thereby re-nominating him to the post.

-Previous Assembly
+Previous assembly

-In the 2004 Andhra Pradesh Assembly election, Congress had swept the state, winning 185 of the 294 seats in the Assembly.
-The Congress' pre-poll alliance partners, Telangana Rashtra Samithi (TRS) and Left parties also did well, winning 15 and 26 seats respectively, taking the United Progressive Alliance (UPA) tally to 226.
-As the leader of the Congress Legislature Party, Y. S. Rajasekhara Reddy was invited to form the Government by Governor Surjit Singh Barnala.
+In the 2004 Andhra Pradesh Legislative Assembly election, the INC swept the state, winning 185 of the 294 seats in the Assembly.
+The INC's pre-poll alliance partners, the Telangana Rashtra Samithi (TRS) and the Left parties also performed well, winning 26 and 15 seats respectively, taking the United Progressive Alliance (UPA) total to 226 seats.
+As leader of the INC, Y. S. Rajasekhara Reddy was invited by Governor Surjit Singh Barnala to form the government.

-As expected, the Government lasted the full term of 5 years and the tenure of the Legislative Assembly was due to expire on 30 May 2009.
-The Election Commission of India (ECI) decided to hold the Assembly elections along with the general election.
-The election in each Assembly constituency (AC) was held in the same phase as the election to the corresponding Parliamentary constituency that the AC falls under.
+The Government completed its full five-year term, with the tenure of the Legislative Assembly set to expire on 30 May 2009.
+The Election Commission of India (ECI) decided to hold the Assembly elections simultaneously with the general election.
+Polling in each Assembly constituency was conducted in the same phase as the election to the corresponding Parliamentary constituency under which it fell.

 Background

-After the 2008 Lok Sabha vote of confidence, the Left Front withdrew support to the Congress in the state as well.
-Telugu Desam Party (TDP) and TRS then joined the Left parties as part of the national Third Front.
-In Andhra Pradesh, this alliance called themselves the Maha Kutami or "Grand Alliance" against what they called the "corrupt Congress" and "communal BJP".
+Following the 2008 Lok Sabha vote of confidence, the Left Front withdrew its support to the INC in Andhra Pradesh as well.
+The TDP and the TRS subsequently aligned with the Left parties as part of the national Third Front, forming an alliance in the state known as the "Maha Kutami", which translates to "Grand Alliance" in Telugu.
+The alliance positioned itself in opposition to both the INC, which it accused of corruption, and the Bharatiya Janata Party (BJP), which it describes as communal.
+During the same period, actor Chiranjeevi entered active politics by launching the Praja Rajyam Party (PRP), presenting it as a centrist alternative focused on social justice and clean governance.
+The PRP's entry further split the anti-INC vote.

-However, after the elections in Andhra Pradesh were completed, but before the counting of votes, TRS switched allegiance to the NDA and subsequently denied the fact that it joined NDA and clarified that they only extended the support.
+However, the Maha Kutami faced internal challenges, including seat-sharing disputes and ideological differences among its constituent parties.
+After polling had concluded but before the counting of votes, the TRS shifted its stance by extending support to the National Democratic Alliance (NDA) led by BJP.
+The party later denied formally joining the NDA, clarifying that it had only offered external support, a move that attracted political controversy and further highlighted the fragility of pre-poll alliances during the election period.

+The election revolved around several key issues.
+The demand for a separate Telangana state was a major factor, particularly influencing the TRS and constituencies in the Telangana region, present-day Telangana.